LiveZenLK/bonfire-reboot/src/docs/CodeIgniter_Modifications.md

 A new constant, <tt>BFPATH</tt>, is available that points to the root of Bonfire's specific code.
 By default this is <tt>/bonfire/</tt>.

+## Codeigniter.php

+The <tt>BF_Controller</tt> file is loaded just before the MY_Controller class would be loaded so that it's available to be extended by application files.
+Around line 236

+    // start BONFIRE modifications
+	if (file_exists(BFPATH.'core/BF_Controller.php'))
+	{
+		require BFPATH.'core/BF_Controller.php';
+	}
+	// end BONFIRE modifications

 ## Common.php